 Poi: Poi twirling is becoming increasingly popular in fire acts.
 Historically, Maori women used poi, which are balls on cords, to maintain arm strength and flexibility.
 The performer swings the poi very rapidly, and centripetal force keeps the cord taut.
 Burning poi create a dramatic display of fire and light.

-For more information on fire breathing and related topics, check out the links on the next page.
+For more information on fire breathing and related topics, check out the links below.